knocklabs/knock-python/README.md

 You will need to generate an environment specific signing key, which you can find in the Knock dashboard.

 If you're using a signing token you will need to pass this to your client to perform authentication.
-You can read more about [clientside authentication here](https://docs.knock.app/client-integration/authenticating-users).
+You can read more about [client-side authentication here](https://docs.knock.app/client-integration/authenticating-users).

 ```python
 import jwt